 In June 2022, Solasia announced that darinaparsin had been approved from relapsed or refractory Peripheral T-Cell Lymphoma by the Ministry of Health, Labor and Welfare in Japan.
-During the three and six months ended June 30, 2023, the Company earned \$4 thousand in collaboration revenue and did not earn royalty revenues on net sales under the Solasia License and Collaboration Agreement.
-The Company did not earn collaboration revenue or royalty revenues on net sales under the Solasia License and Collaboration Agreement during the three and six months ended June 30, 2022.
+During the three months ended September 30, 2024 and 2023, the Company did not earn collaboration revenue and did not earn royalty revenues on net sales under the Solasia License and Collaboration Agreement.
+During the nine months ended September 30, 2024 and 2023, the Company earned collaboration revenue of \$0 and \$0 and earned royalty revenues of \$6 thousand and \$4, respectively, of royalty revenues on net sales under the Solasia License and Collaboration Agreement.